Connect with others who understand.

 Written by Joan Grossman

-If you’re living with age-related macular degeneration (AMD) and have low vision, cooking will probably require some adjustments.
-Fortunately, there are steps you can take to stay safe while preparing the meals you enjoy.
+If you’re living with age-related macular degeneration (AMD) and have low vision, cooking may require some adjustments.
+Fortunately, you can take steps to stay safe while preparing the meals you enjoy.

 AMD is an eye disease that damages the macula, which is in the center of the retina at the back of the eye.
-In people with dry AMD and wet AMD — the two main types of AMD — central vision is affected and reduces your ability to see what’s directly in front of you.
+Both main types of AMD — dry and wet — affect central vision and reduce your ability to see what’s directly in front of you.

 Symptoms of AMD include blurry vision, trouble seeing in low light, straight lines appearing wavy, changes in how colors look, and blind spots.
 If dry AMD develops into geographic atrophy or wet AMD, more serious vision changes can occur.
 Impaired central vision can make many daily activities difficult, including cooking.